no-slopes/handy-fsm/README.md

-# Handy FSM
+# Sprite Animations

-A finite state machine solution for Unity.

-This is a work in progress
+A smooth and intuitive way to work with spritesheets in Unity.

+Please refer to https://no-slopes.github.io/handy-fsm for documentation and showcasing.

+Just a test doc so I can verify CR stuff